Profile

 My Typical Day:

 My work day starts at 8am.
 I check on all of the experiments that were running on machines overnight to see if they worked.
 I’ll also check all our fridges, freezers and our liquid nitrogen storage tanks to make sure they are nice and cold and nobody has left them open!
-In the afternoon I will spend my time helping my scientists prepare the new experiments.
+In the afternoon I will spend my time helping my scientists prepare some new experiments.
 I make sure they are working carefully and don’t drop anything that could burn a hole in the floor.
 Then I’ll go home at 5pm.

 -